delower68/tech-bd-client-site/README.md

 - Use the Environment variable
 - Create some private route
 - Responsive for mobile and laptop
-- You login from email password, google, github
+- You login from email password, google
 - Create some Blog
+-   Admin route and seller routes are diffrent